pyinat/pyinaturalist/docs/user_guide.md

 ### Previewing Responses
 These responses can contain large amounts of response attributes, making it somewhat cumbersome if you just want to quickly preview results (for example, in a Jupyter notebook).
-For that purpose, the {py:func}`~pyinaturalist.formatters.pprint` function is included to format response data as a condensed, color-highlighted table.
+For that purpose, the {py:func}`~pyinaturalist.formatters.pprint` function is available to format response data as a condensed, color-highlighted table.

 **Examples:**

 ::::{tab-set}
 :::{tab-item} Observations